Skip to content

 See Install the DevTunnel CLI for more information.

-Step 2 - Start a web server on your local machine
+step 2 - Start a web server on your local machine

 In this example, I am using a simple web server that serves a static HTML page.
 You can use any web server you want.